Sohansahoo5/Recommendation-engine/README.md

 # Recommendation-engine
-# Craigslist, one of the largest online ads platform
+# Craigslist, one of the largest online ads platform, can have a simple soultion to boost sales and enhance customer experience.
+Unlike its competitors it misses a basic engine which can suggest a list of complimentary products on the searched product webpage.
+In this project we have built a simple recoomendation engine using Amazon suugested products as reference and tools, libraies and models like beautiful soup, similarity measures, random forest and LDA for topic modelling.